Landing at Scarlet Beach: Planning

-Two contingency plans had been prepared by Lieutenant General Sir Edmund Herring's I Corps.
+Two contingency plans were prepared by Lieutenant General Sir Edmund Herring's I Corps.
 One was a ship-to-shore operation by the 6th Division's 16th Infantry Brigade or the 7th Infantry Brigade, a Militia formation at Milne Bay; the other was for a shore-to-shore operation by a brigade of Major General George Wootten's 9th Division.
-The operation was codenamed "Diminish", which was in fact that of Finschhafen itself.
+The operation was codenamed "Diminish", which was actually that of Finschhafen itself.
 In the plan produced by I Corps on 24 August 1943, Herring selected beaches immediately south of the Song River for the landing.
 Indications were that it was suitable for landing craft.
 Most of the Japanese defenders and defences were believed to be facing south in anticipation of an Australian overland advance from Lae.
 It avoided having to cross the Mape River, which was believed to be a significant obstacle.
 The landing beach became known as Scarlet Beach from the post-landing red screens and lights used to guide landing craft.
 The left end of the beach was marked with a solid red panel mounted on tent poles, the right with one alternating red and white.
 At night, the left would have a red light, and the right one alternating red and white.
-This scheme had first been used at Red Beach during the landing at Lae.
+This scheme was first used at Red Beach during the landing at Lae.
 To avoid confusion of having two Red Beaches, the landing beach was called Scarlet Beach instead.